 Amro El-Shoury, MDRoswell Park Cancer Institute

 Buffalo, New York, United States

-This activity is designed to meet the educational needs of hematologists, pediatric hematologists, nurses, physician assistants, nurse practitioners, and other healthcare professional who treat or manage patients with hematologic malignancies.
+This activity is designed to meet the educational needs of hematologists, pediatric hematologists, nurses, physician assistants, nurse practitioners, and other healthcare professionals who treat or manage patients with hematologic malignancies.

 After successful completion of this educational activity, participants should be able to:

-- Discuss the use of asparaginase in the treatment of pediatric and AYA patients with ALL
+- Asparaginase use in AYA patients with ALL